Arkansas Court Records

 Can You Lookup Online Marriage Records for Free in Arkansas?

 Yes.
-While the Arkansas Department of Health's Vital Records Office serves as the main repository for marriage records, record seekers may opt for free online search platforms as an alternative option to access these records.
+While the Arkansas Department of Health's Vital Records Office serves as the primary repository for marriage records, record seekers may opt to use free online search platforms as an alternative to access these records.
 Some third-party websites provide access to marriage records in Alabama.
-Marriage records on the site may be grouped into:
+Marriage records on the site may be categorized into:

 To access marriage records on a third-party platform, you must provide the following: